emmasbacon/MontrealTrees_LandUseTypes/README.md

 # MontrealTrees_LandUseTypes

 Code, data, and results for Bacon et al. Land use types differ strongly in urban forest diversity, composition, and structure.
-Submitted to Landscape and Urban Planning
+Submitted to Landscape and Urban Planning.

 ## Abstract